richardatval/www.greatproject.org.uk/contact.md

 summary: Contact the YES Project
 ---

-#### Getting involved in the Great Project is a fantastic way to take the first step toward employment or training.
+#### Getting involved in the GREAT Project is a fantastic way to take the first step toward employment or training.

 To get started, you can either contact us using the form below or call us on 0116 257 xxxx.